tuftsceeo/IoT/EV3/README.md

   - sudo apt-get install curl
   - sudo curl https://bootstrap.pypa.io/get-pip.py | python

-  If you see error messages about perl (see below) type in the commands below this box into your terminal:
+  If you see error messages about perl locale (see below) type in the commands below this box into your terminal:
 ```
   perl: warning: Setting locale failed.
   perl: warning: Please check that your locale settings: